 As a Designer, you can earn money with your ideas at Spreadshirt.
 Protecting rights of use and copyrights is in your best interest.
 Generally, we’ll refuse to publish designs if we’re unable to directly trace or connect the design to you.
 Even if a design is labelled as public domain content by third parties, the rights of use might not be clearly stated.
 If this is the case, then we must reject the design.
 All in all, we want to avoid multiple offers and err on the safe side.
 If you’re the actual creator of a design and have questions or concerns, please contact us.

-As a print-on-demand provider, we need to respect copyrights.
-If we disregard copyrights on designs, slogans, trademarks or personal rights, we - and possibly also you - face potential legal warnings that may incur steep fines.
-That's why we can only publish protected designs if you can provide us with an appropriate permit.
-This also applies to designs that show elements of protected designs, even in cases of parody.
-Parodies may violate existing trademark rights due to a possibility of confusion.
+As a print-on-demand provider, we need to respect requests from intellectual property owners.
+We may reject designs that show elements of protected intellectual property, even in cases of parodies.
 The same is true for images or names of real-life persons who are entitled to a right to privacy.

-Sometimes, legal situations change and we have to remove designs from our platform, even if they were originally cleared for publication.
+Also, sometimes the legal situation changes and we remove designs from our platform, even if they were originally published online.

 Spreadshirt stands for quality.
 All the products you can buy on our platforms have been selected to make buyers happy.
 That's why we've defined a set of quality criteria for designs that need to be met.

-- Designs must be completely cropped.
+- Design not fully cropped: designs must be completely cropped.
 Be sure to completely remove the background on your designs.
 If you do need a background, it should be visible in its entirety and not be pixilated.
-The same is true for any other kind of pixelation.
+The same is true for any other kind of pixilation.
 Edges should be clean and accurate.

-- In order to achieve a good print result, pixel graphics need a sufficiently high resolution without pixelation.
-Read more about the requirements on pixel designs.
+- Resolution too low: in order to achieve a good print result, pixel graphics need a sufficiently high resolution without pixilation.
+Read more about the requirements for pixel designs.

-- Blurred or washed-out designs can’t be published, because the print result would not meet your expectations or our high quality standards.
+- Image quality too low: blurred or washed-out designs can’t be published, because the print result would meet neither your nor our expectations.

-- Low contrast designs often look dull after printing and don’t come out right.
-Be sure to upload designs that are rich in contrast and color.
-Remember, what looks like a bit “overkill” on your monitor will render well on fabric.
+- Contrast too low: low-contrast designs often look dull after printing and don’t come out right.
+Be sure to upload designs rich in contrast and color only.

-- With automatically vectorized designs, some of the design elements may not be be cleanly rendered.
-Common problems include rounded corners, deformed objects or incorrectly set anchor points.
-Pay attention to clean vector graphics so we can publish your design quickly.
+- Untidy vector graphic: with automatically vectorized designs, some of the design elements may be rendered uncleanly.
+Common problems include rounded corners, deformed objects, or incorrectly set anchor points.
+Ensure vector graphics are clean so we can publish your design quickly.

-- Digital prints deliver the best print results, but production is more demanding than other print methods.
+- Design features semi-transparent areas: digital prints deliver the best print results, but production is more demanding than other print methods.
 Digital direct printing requires spraying a base-layer on the product before applying the design.
 This is necessary to bring the colors out nicely.
 On semi-transparent prints, you’ll see the pre-treatment shine through later (which is of course not ideal).
 On dark and colorful products, this effect is more pronounced.
-Our tip: Avoid semi-transparencies and sprinkle these areas with spots of color instead.
+Our tip: avoid semi-transparencies and sprinkle these areas with spots of color instead.

-- If we should spot accidental typos, we'll do you a favor by not publishing your design.
+- Typos: if we spot accidental typos, we'll do you a favor by not publishing your design.
 It’ll give you a chance to correct the slip and re-upload the design.